CMU-07-120/intro-to-software-construction/finalproject.md

 1. Provide diagram(s), data source(s), and an *Hello World* display example.

-   **Due Friday, December 1, 2023 at 11:59pm**.
+   **Due Friday, December 1, 2023 at 11:59 pm**.

    - **Sources can be provided and shared on Slack for everyone to use**.
-We do expect at least one sugesstion per individual.
+We do expect at least one suggestion per individual.
    - **Diagram(s) should be pushed up to your repository** (PR'ed and merged).
-   - Using the given [Processing program][processing-code], have the watch just display *Hello World*.
+   - Using the given [Processing program][processing-code], have the watch display *Hello World*.

+     **Upload a screenshot, gif, or video (better) demonstrating this working to your repository**.

 2. Give an in-class presentation with a basic working version of the project.

-   **Due Wednesday, December 6 2023 at 11am in class**.
+   **Due Wednesday, December 6 2023 at 11 am in class**.

-   - In class, you'll present your in-progress project, which should demonstrate at least one working widget with the watch, even if its in rudimentary form.
+   - In class, you'll present your in-progress project, which should demonstrate at least one working widget with the watch, even if it's in rudimentary form.

    - Prepare one slide discussing the questions centered around your reflection.